littlehorse-enterprises/littlehorse/dashboard/README.md

 * [Here a detail of the implemented authentication flow for this project](https://link.excalidraw.com/readonly/5sxfddEgSEFTEQLF3WAG)

-## Compiling the protobuff files
-LHDashboard needs the Little Horse protobuff files in order to do operations against its public API.
-To achieve that we have included Littlehorse as a submodule (more details if the above section); with those protobuff files we need to generate TypeScript code to be used in the NextJS application.

 ### Libraries
 We are using the following libraries:
 * `ts-proto`: library for the generation of the TypeScript files, we are using the options: